aiblocks/.github/CODE_OF_CONDUCT.md

 # Code of Conduct
-Stellar and the Stellar Development Foundation (SDF) are built fundamentally around the idea of inclusiveness.
+AiBlocks and the AiBlocks Development Foundation (SDF) are built fundamentally around the idea of inclusiveness.
 We aim to work with and enable professionals, volunteers, and users all over the world on every aspect of our mission — including mentorship, teaching, and connecting people.
 Most of all, we aim to